ginkgobioworks/abdev-benchmark/README.md

 ## Overview

 This repository provides:
-- **Models** for predicting antibody developability properties
+- **Baseline models** for predicting antibody developability properties
 - **Standardized evaluation** framework with consistent metrics
 - **Pre-computed features** from various computational tools
 - **Benchmark dataset** (GDPa1) with measured biophysical properties

-Each model is an isolated [Pixi](https://prefix.dev/) project with its own dependencies and lockfile, ensuring reproducibility.
+Each baseline is an isolated [Pixi](https://prefix.dev/) project with its own dependencies and lockfile, ensuring reproducibility.

 ## Quick Start